-The exemption of Delaware investment companies from State corporate income tax (and also from State gross receipts tax) is a feature of Delaware law that has been utilized by more than 7,500 companies (including many "Fortune 500" and foreign-based multinational companies) as a means of reducing state income taxes.
+The exemption of Delaware investment companies from state corporate income tax (and also from state gross receipts tax) is a feature of Delaware law that has been utilized by thousands of companies (including many Fortune 500 and foreign-based multinational companies) as a means of reducing state income taxes.
 The statutory definition of Delaware investment companies is:

-Corporations whose activities within this State are confined to the maintenance and management of their intangible investments or of the intangible investments of corporations or statutory trusts or business trusts registered as investment companies under the Investment Company Act of 1940, as amended (15 U.S.C. § 80a-1 et seq.) and the collection and distribution of the income from such investments or from tangible property physically located outside this State.
-For purposes of this paragraph, "intangible investments" shall include, without limitation, investments in stocks, bonds, notes and other debt obligations (including debt obligations of affiliated corporations), patents, patent applications, trademarks, trade names and similar types of intangible assets.
+Corporations whose activities within this State are confined to the maintenance and management of their intangible investments or of the intangible investments of corporations or statutory trusts or business trusts registered as investment companies under the Investment Company Act of 1940, as amended (15 U.S.C.
+80a-1 et seq.) and the collection and distribution of the income from such invest ments or from tangible property physically located outside this State.
+For purposes of this paragraph, "intangible investments" shall include, without limitation, investments in stocks, bonds, notes, and other debt obligations (including debt obligations of affiliated corporations), patents, patent applications, trademarks, trade names, and similar types of intangible assets.